M&S CFO Humphrey Singer to step down at the end of the year

-Singer's departure was announced after the company's clothing, home and beauty managing director Jill McDonald was sacked in July, after which Chief Executive Officer Steve Rowe took direct control of the division.
+Singer's exit was announced after the company's clothing, home and beauty managing director Jill McDonald was sacked in July, after which Chief Executive Officer Steve Rowe took direct control of the division.

+The company has not appointed a new finance chief yet and a Marks & Spencer spokeswoman declined to comment on who will succeed Singer.

+One of the biggest names in British retail, 135-year-old Marks & Spencer has struggled to compete effectively on clothing with the likes of Zara and H&M.

 ((tanishaa.nadkar@thomsonreuters.com; Within UK +44 20 7542 1810; Outside UK +91 80 6749 1691; Twitter: @TanishaaNadkar;))